hello, a MATLAB code which says "Hello, world!".

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-HELLO is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.
+hello is available in a BASH version and a C version and a C++ version and a FORTRAN90 version and a keras/python version and a MATLAB version and an Octave version and a Python version and an R version.